-New Zealand Cuisine for Travellers – interesting subject if you’re visiting this country.
+New Zealand Cuisine for Travellers – important subject if you’re visiting this country.
 In fact, we get asked about this a lot.
-The short answer is,we have it all folks!
+The short answer is,we have it all!
 And it starts with a great breakfast.
-Maybe breakfast shouldn’t be the most important part of your day, but it sure helps to start the day right if you’re an active traveller.
+Breakfast really is an incredibly important meal for active travellers.
 New Zealanders love eating out for breakfast – and we do it very well.
-Here’s a few samplers of what to expect from quality hosted accommodations and cafes in New Zealand:
+Here’s a few samplers of what to expect from hosted accommodations and cafes in New Zealand:

 New Zealand Cuisine for Travellers – Breakfast choices

 This was our breakfast when we stayed in Central Otago recently.
 The corn fritters were full of flavour and we just loved the extras on the plate.
 Breakfast menus always seem to include the traditional”full English” breakfast.
 But for some years now, breakfast in New Zealand is cooked and delivered with quite a bit of sophistication.
-We caught on very quickly to the “smashed Avocado” option.
-And most cafes are very proud to provide home-made products – made on site by skilled cooks,
+We’ve caught on very quickly to the “smashed Avocado” option.
+Most cafes are very proud to provide home-made products – made on site by skilled cooks,

 Now honestly, who wouldn’t find these pancakes an attractive option.
 Sure, you will get some places that will use a pancake mix from a packet.
 But just ask around – the locals love telling you about their favourite place.
 Nowadays, presentation is so important.
 Just look at that little piece of honeycomb on top of that pancake – it really elevates the ordinary old pancake to a whole new level.